 There’s a rich seam of black humour running through the old Mad Max films.
 It’s buried deeper here, but it still breaks the surface quite often, mostly in the crazy designs – the hedgehog cars, the bendy-pole men, the bobble-head bird skull thing on the hood of Nux’s vehicle.
 A hatchet-faced character who arrives in a sports car body attached to the top of a small tank, dressed in a judge’s wig and robes made out of bullets, is probably the funniest thing I’ve seen all year.
 And, of course, Joe’s warband carries its own musicians with it – a battletruck made of amplifiers, crewed by a team of drummers and a heavy metal guitarist with a flame-throwing guitar.
 I’m sure the film is stuffed with CGI, but the vehicles were real, as far as I could tell, and you could almost smell the oil and hot metal.

 There are only a couple of bits which ring false.
 When the war rig and its pursuers drive into a monster sandstorm it looks incredible from the outside, like a beige tsunami.
-Even once they’re in the heart of it there are impressive moments, an episode of Whacky Races reimagined by John Martin.
+Even once they’re in the heart of it there are impressive moments, like an episode of Whacky Races reimagined by John Martin.
 But when cars start to be lifted off the ground, colliding and exploding and spilling their crews, it gets a bit computer-gamey and loses the sense of reality the film has been building.
 I also thought the final chase/battle was cut a bit too fast.
 At a point where it becomes important who is in which vehicle and where the vehicles are in relation to each other it all got a bit confusing.
 And I slightly missed the broad Australian accents which were such a feature of the old films – this one has a more international cast, and was shot in Namibia rather than the outback.

 But the desert looks great, and so does the blue-filtered swampland where wierdoes shamble about on stilts, looking a bit like those horse-bat creatures at the end of The Dark Crystal.
 And it reminded me of one of the things I always liked best about the Mad Max movies: there’s a complete absence of buildings (unless you count the caverns at the start).
 Most post-apocalyptic stories take us into the ruins of our cities, but Max is much more hardcore than that – in his future there is only the desert, and the only shelter is in the cabins of speeding vehicles.